 As part of our uniform policy, one day out of the week, students are highly encouraged to wear professional attire to school.
 We feel that if students look the part, they feel and act the part.
-However, for students who do not have access to professional clothing, we invite them to pick out clothing from our clothing closets.
+However, for students do not have access to professional clothing, we invite them to pick out clothing from our clothing closet.
 Please have your student inquire with their school administrators about the designated clothing closet.

 We thank you for being part of our valued community and we look forward to assisting you in any possible way.
 If you are a business owner and would like to inquire about ways in which we can partner for the benefit of the community, please contact Rafael Escalante at email@example.com.